Focus points

 Therapy

-What can you do with food?
+What can you do with nutrition?

 ”The goal is that your horse with atrosis can eventually walk in the pasture pain-free”